 In other words, the only thing you could do is let it out.

-And so it's basically about getting people used to it.
+So it's basically about getting people used to it.

 If you can get people used to it and bored by it, it might not even be a problem.

-I don't have I don't have normal like sexual thoughts because the first thing they do is give you a drug that takes all that away.
+I was trying to think, you know, at the moment, because I have the prostate cancer, I don't have normal sexual thoughts because the first thing they do is give you a drug that takes all that away.

-So I'm I'm basically a walking eunuch.
+So I'm basically a walking eunuch.

 So when I look at this, I don't have any way to appreciate whether I would have wanted to use it for porn if I had any interest in porn, which I don't.

-You know, I'd probably say, hey, make me uh make me a scene with these two people in it, and then I would be mildly amused.
+You know, I'd probably say, Hey, make me a, make me a scene with these two people in it.

 Maybe I'd do it again.

-But somewhere around the third or fifth time I I had to tell the porn what to do, and then I then it didn't quite do it, and I had to tell it again.
+But somewhere around the third or fifth time I had to tell the porn what to do.

-It was sort of start feeling like work.
+It would start feeling like work.

 You know what I mean?

-I I'm not sure that it really presents a possibility of enjoying it in the long term.
+I'm not sure that it really presents a possibility of enjoying it in the long term.

 Short term, probably I'd give it a try.

-You know, a lot of men would.
+A lot of men would.

 Long term, I don't feel like it would.

-I feel like it would be the same problem with art, that if you know they're not real people, you you can't really get past it.
+I feel like it would be the same problem with art, that if you know they're not real people, you can't really get past it.

 That's what I think.

-But I do like uh Sam's idea of rolling it out and inoculating people a little bit before they get the full thing.
+But I do like Sam's idea of rolling it out and inoculating people a little bit before they get the full thing.

 Did you see the Time magazine photo of Trump?

-So Time magazine, I believe is owned by Mark Benioff, the founder, CEO of Salesforce, who is uh very left, um, but in an honest way.
+So Time Magazine, I believe, is owned by Mark Benioff, the founder, CEO of Salesforce, who is very left, but in an honest way, I'm very pro Benioff, both as an entrepreneur and as a good influence on the world.

 It's really unflattering.